Beyond Fences: Essentials for Construction Site Security

 1. Not removing valuables from the construction site: Valuables such as laptops, tablets, smartphones, and cash can be attractive targets for thieves.
 Remove these items from the construction site when they are not needed to keep expenses down.

-1. Failing to educate workers about security: Workers should be aware of the threats construction sites face and how they can protect themselves and the construction project.
+1. Failing to educate workers about security: Workers should be aware of the security threats construction sites face and how they can protect themselves and the construction project.

 1. Failing to report suspicious activity: All employees should be encouraged to report any suspicious activity to security personnel so they can investigate it further.